Cloud Advisor Overview

 Cloud Advisor helps you:

-You can access the Cloud Advisor service to view, implement, postpone, or dismiss recommendations using the Console and the REST API.
+You can access the Cloud Advisor service to view, implement, postpone, or dismiss recommendations using the Console, REST API, and CLI.
+To customize Cloud Advisor, postpone or dismiss recommendations that aren't applicable to you, and choose the recommendation profiles that best match your needs.

 The Cloud Advisor service is integrated with Oracle Cloud Infrastructure Identity and Access Management (IAM), which provides easy authentication with native Oracle Cloud Infrastructure identity functionality.